Table of Contents

 Rakhni Trojan.
 This malware has been in existence since 2013.
 In recent times, it can transmit ransomware or a cryptojacker (permitting criminals to employ your device to mine for cryptocurrency) to hacked computers.
 “The growth in coin mining in the final months of 2017 was immense.
 Overall coin-mining activity increased by 34,000 percent over the course of the year”, stated the 2018 Internet Security Threat Report.

 ZeuS/Zbot.This banking Trojan is another popular Trojan.
 ZeuS/Zbot source code was first employed in 2011.
 It utilizes keystroke logging i.e. tracking your keystrokes as you access your bank account.
-It is used to steal your credentials and thereafter your money as well.
+It is use to steal your credentials and your money as well.

 How Trojans affect Mobile Devices